HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Asymptotic Analysis.md

 \end{aligned}
 $$

-As you observe here, as the value of $n$ increases, the value of the ratio, becomes closer and closer to 0.
+As you observe here, as the value of $n$ increases, **the value of the ratio, becomes closer and closer to 0**.
-We can expect that when we reach really big values, the value of the ratio will be very close to zero.
+We can expect that when we reach really big values, **the value of the ratio will be very close to zero**.
 We expect this because the numerator is of degree 1 while the denominator is of degree 2.
 As the value of $n$ increases, both the numerator increases but the denominator increases faster.
 Therefore, when reaching very big values, we end up dividing a number over a relatively big number.